 Instructions

-- In a mixing bowl, add cream cheese, goat cheese, and fig preserves.
+- In a mixing bowl, add goat cheese, cream cheese, and fig preserves.
 Mix until fully combined.
-Fold in prosciutto and chives.
+Fold in prosciutto and chives.8 ounces goat cheese, 4 ounces cream cheese, 3 tablespoons fig preserves, 1½ tablespoons chives

 - Using a small scoop, portion the cheese mixture into 20-22 small balls.
-(I used a scoop that holds 2 teaspoons).
-Refrigerate until firm, approx. 1 hour.
+(I used a 2 teaspoon scoop).
+Refrigerate them until firm, approximately 1 hour.

-- When firm, roll the balls into the finely chopped walnuts and place on a serving platter.
-Refrigerate until ready to serve.
+- When firm, roll the balls into the finely chopped pecans and place them on a platter.
+Serve with crostini or crackers.6 ounces pecans

 Notes